Zatoid/Homework-14/README.md

 Answer the following questions about sessions and cookies:

 15. Which response header sends a cookie to the client?
+Set-Cookie: cart=Bob

     ```HTTP
     HTTP/1.1 200 OK